quarthex/quarthex.github.io/content/regularo/en.md

     If you do this accidentally, you will get a warning but no further punishment; however, if you break the rule again, it will result in a permanent ban.
     (Bans can be appealed by contacting the admin, see the links below.)

-<small>Disclaimer: Espera-Mondo.net is a privately operated server.
+<small>Disclaimer: EsperaMondo is a privately operated server.
 The adminstrator reserves the right to deny access to the server to anyone, for any reason, with no warning.</small>